dwcbk/invoice-rest-api/README.md

 # Invoice REST Endpoints
-A simple application for searching and adding Invoices to a MySQL database.
+A simple Spring application for searching and adding Invoices to a MySQL database.
 Templates are written in FreeMarker.

 ## Requirements
 - Java 8